Steve Edwards (singer): Biography

-During the 1990s, Edwards lent his collaborative efforts to British deep house musician Charles Webster, the most notable being "Future Love", a track released by Presence, one of Webster's pseudonyms.
-He started appearing as a featured artist on tracks by the Problem Kids.
+During the 1990s, Steve Edwards lent his collaborative efforts to British deep house musician Charles Webster in many songs, the most notable being "Future Love", a single released by "Presence", one of Webster's pseudonyms.
+He started appearing as a featured artist on tracks by the "Problem Kids".

-However, Edwards' first mainstream breakthrough was Cassius' "The Sound of Violence".
-The track, in which he shares credits with the French duo, went to number one on Billboard Hot Dance Music/Club Play chart in 2002.
-This was followed up in 2003 by "Falling Star", a minor club hit produced by Starchaser.
-In 2005 Steve Edwards' collaboration with Swedish producer Axwell brought him fame once again on a Latin-flavoured house hit "Watch The Sunrise".
-The track reached #3 on the UK Dance Singles Chart, as well as BBC Radio 1 Dance Chart.
+However, his first mainstream breakthrough was Cassius' "The Sound of Violence", released in 2002, in which the artist shares credits with the French duo, went to no. 1 on Billboard Hot Dance Music/Club Play chart that year.
+This was followed up in 2003 by "Falling Star", a minor club hit produced by dj project "Starchaser".
+In 2005 Edwards' collaboration with Swedish record producer Axwell brought him fame again on a Latin-flavoured house hit song "Watch the Sunrise".
+The track reached no. 3 on the UK Dance Singles Chart, as well as BBC Radio 1 Dance Chart.

-In 2006, he returned to radioplay, after writing and providing vocals for Bob Sinclar's "World, Hold On".
-In this summer he also participated in Festivalbar 2006, an important music festival around the Italian squares.

-In September 2006, Edwards released the single "Thru The Night".
-This was the first time he was credited as main artist, instead of featured artist.
-"Thru The Night" was produced and written together with fellow Sheffield resident, producer/guitarist Martin Smith - a long-standing collaborator with Steve Edwards.
-Together they have remixed and produced music for Bob Sinclar and many others.
-Steve has also co-produced the tracks "Fate" (with Starchaser) and "Walls of Science" (for singer Beth Wild).
-In February 2015 Melbourne duo, L'Tric, released their debut single titled "This Feeling" where Steve Edwards sang lead vocals.
+In 2006, the DJ returned to radioplay, after writing and providing vocals for Bob Sinclar's "World, Hold On (Children of the Sky)".
+Later that summer, he also participated to Festivalbar, an important music festival held in Italian cities.
+In September 2006, Edwards released the single "Thru the Night": this was the first time he was credited as a main artist, instead of a featured one.
+The song was co-written and co-produced with fellow Sheffield-based sound engineer and record producer/guitarist Martin Gregory Smith, one of his long-standing collaborators: they have remixed and produced music for Bob Sinclar and many others.
+Always later that year, he has also co-produced the tracks "Fate" (with Starchaser) and "Walls of Science" (for singer Beth Wild, feat.
+Black Spider).

-Edwards is currently lead singer in the Sheffield-based band Lords of Flatbush along with Andy Nicholson (ex-Arctic Monkeys), Louis Carnall (Milburn), Phil Jones and Nic Burke.
+In February 2015, a duo from Melbourne, L'Tric, released their debut single, "This Feeling", with Edwards singing lead vocals.
+The artist is currently lead singer in the Sheffield-based band Lords of Flatbush along with Andy Nicholson (former of Arctic Monkeys), Louis Carnall (former of Milburn), Phil Jones and Nicky Burke.